What is a false breakout and how can you avoid it?

 - Do technical analysis on your chosen market to identify breakouts

 - Take steps to manage your risk, including stop orders and limit orders

 - Open and monitor your first trade

 With us, you’ll use CFDs to do this – a financial derivative that enables you to trade on the price direction of different markets without owning the underlying asset, meaning you can go long or short.

 False breakouts summed up

-- A false breakout is an significant movement out of a market’s normal support or resistance levels that doesn’t last – hence it ‘fails’
+- A false breakout is a significant movement out of a market’s normal support or resistance levels that doesn’t last – hence it ‘fails’

-- These can cause costly mistakes for traders, thinking a market has hit a true breakout and to go long , only for it to lose momentum shortly afterwards
+- These can cause costly mistakes for traders, thinking a market has hit a true breakout and going long, only for it to lose momentum shortly afterwards

 - You can avoid false breakouts – or trade them intentionally – by studying your chosen market and knowing the chart patterns timeframes and other signs of a failed break

 - With us, you can trade on breakouts and failed breaks using CFDs